 - 2 years of a second language

-- 1 yearlong course of visual and performing arts
+- 1 yearlong course (or 2 semesters) of visual and performing arts

 - 1 additional course from any subject areas above

 *Math courses taken in the seventh and eighth grades/intermediate school may be used to fuflfill part of this requirement.
 Integrated math courses (e.g. Math I, Math II, etc.) with geometry content may be equated with a standard course in geometry.

 2. Meet other requirements specific to your country